jgonmor16/Convolutional-Maze-Runner-Robot/README.md

 Documentation of project.

 ### data/
-Checkpoints achieved by model (the later, the better) containg the wheight of each neural network node.
+Checkpoints achieved by model (the later, the better) containg the wheights of each neural network node.

 ### img/
 Please note that this folder is not included in repo.
 Must be provided by user.
 * _\*.jpg:_ Images generated to test the project.
 Naming: *fab.<n>.jpg*
 * *ts_data.csv:* Expected solution from images used to check the output of neural network model